marcojob/people_guidance/README.md

             # get the oldest numpy array from the input queue with name "echo_module:echo"
             data = self.get("echo_module:echo")
             self.logger.info(f"Received Echo with shape {data.shape} ")

+   def cleanup(self):
+       # any cleanup code (i.e. closing serial connections etc.) should be put here.
+This function is called even if an exception occurrs.
+       pass

 ```

+## Logging
+Every time you run your pipeline a new log directory is created with todays time and date in the logs folder.
+There are logfiles for each module and the pipeline itself.
+All Modules have a self.logger member which can be used to log to the console and to a file.